overthq/Habiti/README.md

 cd app && yarn
 cd dashboard && yarn

-# For more instructions on running the projects, visit the any of the project-specific READMEs.
+# For more instructions on running the projects, visit any of the project-specific READMEs.
 ```

 ## Contributing